DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 And so this is forcing me.
 To, I’m not really implementing it, but it’s at least confronting me with it.
 Maybe it’ll force me to implement it as well.
 So there’s that, step outside.
 So this is a little bit like you making connections with peers, step outside of a community that I’m really familiar with and maybe make some connections with some people that I’m unfamiliar with and, who knows where that’ll take you.

-I dunno quite how that’ll happen, but history shows doing the.
-Podcast that I didn’t, that I still continue to do in the WordPress space, just tells me I have an intuition that things just happen unexpectedly.
+I dunno quite how that’ll happen, but history shows doing the. chat that I didn’t, that I still continue to do in the WordPress space, just tells me I have an intuition that things just happen unexpectedly.
 And so the, my last one, my fourth one is, yeah, just see what new opportunities come along.

 Yeah, I’m a firm believer in serendipity and putting content out without necessarily an agenda for, we want this many followers or we want this many people on an email list or anything like that.
 It history shows that things happen unexpectedly and, opportunities arise.
 And so that’s also gonna be interesting for me.

 So mine are far less, far more, ephemeral I think than yours, but they are the real reasons.

 \[00:23:40\] **David Waumsley:** Yeah.
 And your first one, which was very kind is part, is really a major one for me as well.
-We’ve stopped doing the other podcast and it’s only like a week when it’s I’ve guilted you into saying that.
+We’ve stopped doing the other chat and it’s only like a week when it’s I’ve guilted you into saying that.

 I feel, proud that No, It’s absolutely, that is one of the things because there’s a missing gap, but it, there was a use.
 So I think that’s it.
 We haven’t got any, exact, and of course these things may change over time.
 I think with anything you ask the question for us to.

 What exactly do we want to accomplish?
 But I think these are questions you would need to keep circling around because they’re bound to change.
 As we change businesses, change, things happen.
 Websites need to change, forms of communication change.
 So I think, yeah, so yeah, that’s, that sums up what do we want to get out it?

-So money hasn’t come as the main thing, but it may have an opportunity to deliver something because you found a skill in podcasting and interviewing people that could.
+So money hasn’t come as the main thing, but it may have an opportunity to deliver something because you found a skill in chating and interviewing people that could.
 Be expanded out beyond what you’ve got.
 And I’ve got a way of forcing me to learn stuff and meet people.
 What about,

 \[00:24:45\] **Nathan Wrigley:** I think we’ve maybe smuggled in money.

 Yeah. under the banner of, you called it looking a, way ahead.
 Yes.
 Yes. and this idea that maybe you could do templates.
 And I had this idea of future opportunities.
-So I think we’ve smuggled in the opportunity for this podcast to make some revenue, but it’s it’s not high on either of our agendas.
+So I think we’ve smuggled in the opportunity for this chat to make some revenue, but it’s it’s not high on either of our agendas.

 I don’t think so it’s.
 It’s maybe something, but anyway, yes.
 Yeah, sorry.
 So we’re on to the next one.
 I think